cedadev/esacci-esgf/README.md

 ## Other scripts

-`publish.sh` calls lots of python scripts throughout the process - they are documented below.
+`publish.sh` calls lots of python scripts throughout the process, some of which are in the [tds-utils](https://github.com/cedadev/tds-utils) repository.
+Scripts from this repo are documented below:

 ### modify_catalogs.py